Adityalolla04/Netflix-Release-Date-Optimization-for-Maximum-Viewership/readme.txt

-Project Title
-Netflix Release Date Optimization
+# Netflix Release Date Optimization

-Description
+## Project Description
 The Netflix Release Date Optimization project is an interactive web application designed to analyze and optimize Netflix title release dates for maximum viewership.
-The app uses data-driven insights from a dataset of Netflix titles, focusing on seasonal trends and patterns in content addition.
+This application uses data-driven insights from Netflix titles, focusing on seasonal trends and patterns in content addition.

+---

-Key functionalities include:
+## Key Functionalities

-Filtering Netflix titles by name, type, and seasonal trends.
+- **Filtering Titles**: Allows filtering of Netflix titles by name, type, and seasonal trends.
-Providing visual insights into the distribution of Netflix content across different seasons.
+- **Seasonal Insights**: Provides visual insights into the distribution of Netflix content across different seasons.
-Allowing users to make data-driven decisions for release scheduling based on historical patterns.
+- **Decision Support**: Enables data-driven decision-making for release scheduling based on historical patterns.

-The project showcases the ability to process large datasets, create feature engineering (e.g., identifying seasons based on release dates), and present the results in an accessible and interactive format through Streamlit.
+---

+## Workflow
+The project follows a structured workflow to achieve its objectives:

+### 1. Dataset Analysis and Cleaning
+- **Dataset**: `netflix_titles.csv`.
+- **Issues Addressed**:
+  - Resolved missing values in the `date_added` column.
+  - Created a new `season` feature to categorize titles based on release months.

+### 2. Modeling and Predictions (Optional)
+- Utilized a **Random Forest model (`rf_model.pkl`)** to explore predictive tasks, such as identifying the best release season for specific content types.

+### 3. App Development
+- Built using **Streamlit** to allow users to filter and visualize Netflix title data.
+- **Interactive Components**:
+  - Sidebar filters.
+  - Data tables.
+  - Bar charts for seasonal insights.

+---

+## Deployment Options
+1. **Local Deployment**:
+   - Run locally using Python and Streamlit.
+   - Use the command: `streamlit run app.py`.

+2. **Containerized Deployment**:
+   - Containerized the application with **Docker** for easy portability.
+   - Build the Docker image: `docker build -t netflix-optimization .`.
+   - Run the container: `docker run -p 8501:8501 netflix-optimization`.

+---

+## Project Outcomes
+This project demonstrates the ability to:
+1. **Data Engineering**:
+   - Clean and preprocess datasets.
+   - Perform feature extraction (e.g., seasonal trends).
+2. **Visualization**:
+   - Present complex insights in an intuitive, interactive format.
+3. **Application Development**:
+   - Build an accessible tool using Streamlit.
+4. **Deployment**:
+   - Deploy applications locally or via containerization (Docker).

+---

+## Technical Highlights
+- **Data Manipulation and Analysis**: Pandas, NumPy.
+- **Visualization**: Matplotlib, Seaborn.
+- **Application Development**: Streamlit.
+- **Deployment**: Docker.

+---

+## Screenshot
 ![Netflix App Screenshot](app_screenshot.png)

-Project Overflow
-This project follows a structured workflow to achieve its objectives:

-Dataset Analysis and Cleaning:

-Dataset: netflix_titles.csv.
-Issues addressed: Missing values in the date_added column.
-Added a season feature to categorize titles based on release months.
-Modeling and Predictions (Optional):

-Utilized a Random Forest model (rf_model.pkl) to explore predictive tasks, like identifying the best release season for specific content types.
-App Development:

-Built with Streamlit, the application allows users to filter and visualize the Netflix title data.
-Interactive components: Sidebar filters, data tables, and bar charts for seasonal insights.
-Deployment Options:

-Run locally using Python and Streamlit.
-Containerized deployment using Docker for easy portability.
+---

-Conclusion
+## Conclusion
-The Netflix Release Date Optimization project highlights the effective use of data analytics and visualization tools to solve real-world problems in media and entertainment.
-By leveraging historical data and trends, the app empowers users to make informed decisions about content scheduling.
+The Netflix Release Date Optimization project showcases skills in data analysis, visualization, and interactive application development.
+By leveraging historical data and trends, this app empowers users to make informed decisions about content scheduling, solving real-world problems in the media and entertainment industry.

-The project demonstrates:

-Data Engineering: Cleaning and feature extraction.
-Visualization: Presenting complex insights in a simple, intuitive manner.
-Application Development: Building an accessible and functional tool with Streamlit.
-This project can be a valuable addition to your portfolio, showcasing skills in:

-Data manipulation and analysis (Pandas, NumPy).
-Visualization (Matplotlib, Seaborn).
-Application development (Streamlit).
-Deployment (Docker).